squeaky-ai/web/content/posts/why-we-dont-use-a-staging-environment.md

 ### Releases are too large

-As queues slow down development and lead to multiple changes being bundled into larger releases, this leads to Big Bang releases where it is more likely you’ll introduce bugs, hard to isolate the culprit, and more difficult to roll back effectively.
+As queues slow down development and lead to multiple changes being bundled into larger releases, this leads to Big Bang releases where it’s more likely you’ll introduce bugs, harder to isolate the issues, and more difficult to roll back effectively..

 ### Poor ownership of changes